wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 #### Installation:

-- Main File - Faster Pip-Boy - Choose the desired speed and the version that aligns with your character's sex.
+Choose the desired speed and the version that aligns with your character's sex.

 ### [Hardcore Perk Every Level](https://www.nexusmods.com/newvegas/mods/79005?tab=files&file_id=1000101120&nmm=1)

-Changes TTW's Hardcore mode to grant perk every level, instead of every two.
+Changes TTW's Hardcore mode to grant a perk every level, instead of every two.

 #### Installation: